Active Particles Destabilize Passive Membranes

 Interactions mean $X_1 \neq 0$, complicating how stability depends on membrane properties.
-The inset of Fig.~\ref{fig:nonint} shows the trends: increasing $\gamma$ shifts the short-wavelength–unstable region to higher $\alpha$ and $\phi_{\infty}$, while increasing $\kappa$ shifts it to higher $\alpha$ but \textit{lower} $\phi_{\infty}$.
 In App.~\ref{app:MemProp} we quantify this by plotting where the interacting stability boundary departs from the non-interacting one as a function of bare membrane parameters.
+The trends are: increasing $\gamma$ shifts the short-wavelength–unstable region to higher $\alpha$ and $\phi_{\infty}$, while increasing $\kappa$ shifts it to higher $\alpha$ but \textit{lower} $\phi_{\infty}$.

 We have developed a theory for a passive membrane interacting with ABPs, yielding a stability diagram that captures the behavior seen in simulations and experiments across ABP density and activity.
 This shows how active stresses renormalize the membrane's surface tension and bending modulus, and generate long-range couplings along it.
 Changes in membrane tension regulate important cellular processes: for example, a reduction in membrane tension in mouse embryonic stem cell development promotes endocytosis and drives early differentiation~\cite{Bergert2021,DeBelly2021}.
 Our work shows how membrane mechanics are altered by its interactions with active suspensions, not just by the membrane's physical properties (composition, chemistry etc).
 This provides a direct physical route by which intra- or extracellular activity can modulate membrane tension, offering insight into the mechanics of these tension-dependent processes.

-Extending our framework beyond the adiabatic and deterministic limits, particularly in the MIPS regime, offers a path toward a unified, multi-scale theory of active-matter–driven membranes.
+Our framework opens a route toward a broader theory of active-matter-driven membranes.
+A natural next step is to incorporate hydrodynamic interactions between particles, neglected here and in the simulations we compare against~\cite{Vutukuri2020}, but recently shown to strongly suppress MIPS~\cite{Zhou2026}.
+More generally, moving beyond the adiabatic and deterministic limits, particularly within the MIPS regime, may enable a unified multi-scale description of active suspensions coupled to deformable interfaces.

 \textit{Acknowledgments - } This work is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DE-AC02-05-CH11231 within the Adaptive Interfacial Assemblies Towards Structuring Liquids program (KCTR16).